veggiemonk/awesome-docker/README.md

 Inspired by [@sindresorhus](https://github.com/sindresorhus)' [awesome](https://github.com/sindresorhus/awesome)

-Share some love: add your docker resource by forking / sending pull requests.
+This list is not exhaustive, contribute to make it so: add your docker resource by forking / sending pull requests.

 > **Please**, help organize these resources so that they are _easy to find_ and _understand_ for new comers.
 See how to **[Contribute](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)**

-This list is not exhaustive (nor is it meant to be) but can probably help you get up and running faster.

----
+# What is Docker ?

+> Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
+Consisting of Docker Engine, a portable, lightweight runtime and packaging tool, and Docker Hub, a cloud service for sharing applications and automating workflows, Docker enables apps to be quickly assembled from components and eliminates the friction between development, QA, and production environments.
+As a result, IT can ship faster and run the same app, unchanged, on laptops, data center VMs, and any cloud.

+# MENU

 * [Useful Articles](#useful-articles)
  * [Main Resources](#main-resources)